simbo1905/thinbus-php-srp-demo/README.md

 php phpunit.phar ThibusTest.php
 ```

 If all test pass should output a final line such as `OK (5 tests, 204 assertions)`.
-If not raise an issue with the exact PHP version and the output of `phpinfo();`.
+If not raise an issue with the exact PHP version and the output of `phpinfo();`

 Next run the local [built in webserver](http://php.net/manual/en/features.commandline.webserver.php) on your workstation and try to register then sign-in: